Research

 | What you do with it | Add the keepers to Prompts | Read scores, trends, citations, competitors |

-You don't pick between them, you use them sequentially.
+You don't pick between them, you use them in sequence.
 Run Research to widen the field.
-Promote a handful of prompts to your Prompts list.
-Watch those prompts daily.
+Promote a handful of questions to your Prompts list.
+Watch those daily.
 Re-run Research when the market shifts.

 When to run it (and how often)